Private Piano Studio

 Supplies and General Information

 I generally teach lessons on a high-quality Roland electronic piano, but for more mature students, lessons are taken on my grand piano as well.
+The studio offers a pedal box for those students too small for their feet to reach the floor.

 Recitals